Marshall Field's: First branch stores and the Frango brand

-James Simpson was appointed president following Shedd's retirement.
-Though considered to have favored the declining wholesale division, he did expand its retail operations, first buying A. M. Rothschild & Co. at State Street and Jackson Boulevard in December 1923, which Field's operated as a discount store called "The Davis Store."
+James Simpson was appointed president following John G. Shedd's retirement.
+Despite being considered to have favored the declining wholesale division, Simpson expanded its retail operations, first buying A. M. Rothschild & Co., which Field's operated as a discount store called "The Davis Store", in December 1923.
 In 1924, the 1893–1914 buildings that the store occupied were acquired from the Marshall Field Trust.

-The first branch of Marshall Field's itself opened at Market Square in Lake Forest, Illinois in May 1928.
-In September 1928, its first branch in Evanston, Illinois followed, later relocating to a French Renaissance-style building at Sherman Avenue and Church Street in November 1929.
-The Oak Park, Illinois store opened in September 1929 in a building similar to the Evanston store.
+The first branch of Marshall Field's itself opened at Market Square in Lake Forest in May 1928.
+A location in Evanston followed in September 1928, later relocating to a French Renaissance-style building at Sherman Avenue and Church Street in November 1929.
+The Oak Park location opened at a building similar to the Evanston store in September 1929.

-Frederick & Nelson, a Seattle, Washington-based department store founded in 1890, was also acquired in 1929, with its own 1914 downtown Seattle building at Pine Street and Fifth Avenue.
-Frederick & Nelson retained its name, though its logo was soon rewritten in Field's iconic script.
-Frederick & Nelson created Frango mints, a Seattle tradition then and now.
-The mints were later also produced in the candy kitchen in the State Street store and became popular in Chicago, too.
+Frederick & Nelson, a Seattle, Washington-based department store founded in 1890, was also acquired by Marshall Field's in 1929, with its own 1914 downtown Seattle building at Pine Street and Fifth Avenue.
+Frederick & Nelson retained its name, although its logo was soon rewritten in Field's iconic script.
+Frederick & Nelson created Frango mints, a Seattle tradition.
+The mints were later also produced in the candy kitchen in the State Street store and became popular in Chicago as well.

-Marshall Field & Company became a public company in 1930, early in the "Great Depression".
+Marshall Field & Company became a public company in 1930, early in the Great Depression.
 The retailer needed capital due to the expense of opening the massive new Merchandise Mart to house its flagging wholesale division.
-Ground was broken in 1927 during the boom years of the "Roaring 20s"; when the Mart opened in 1930, it was the largest building in the world.
-The 1887 Wholesale Store designed by Richardson at Franklin between Quincy and Adams Streets was closed and demolished at this time.
-But the new building, faced with a change in retail distribution and wholesale patterns in addition to the deepening "Great Depression", could not save Field's wholesale division.
-Simpson left the Company, and James O. McKinsey, a University of Chicago professor and founder of the McKinsey and Company consulting firm, was hired to reform the Company.
-The wholesale division, once the core of the Company, was liquidated by 1936.
-The Davis Store was closed in 1936 as well, and its building was sold to Goldblatts.
+Ground was broken in 1927 and the Mart, then the largest building in the world, opened in 1930.
+The 1887 Wholesale Store, designed by Richardson at Franklin between Quincy and Adams Streets, was closed and demolished at this time.
+The new building, faced with a change in retail distribution and wholesale patterns in addition to the deepening Great Depression, could not save Field's wholesale division.
+Simpson left the company, and James O. McKinsey, a University of Chicago professor and founder of the McKinsey and Company consulting firm, was hired to reform Marshall Field's.
+The wholesale division, once the core of the company, was liquidated by 1936.
+The Davis Store was closed in 1936, and its building was sold to Goldblatts.
 In 1939, the land underlying the main State Street store was acquired from the Marshall Field Trust.
-Meanwhile, McKinsey also reorganized the Company's vertically integrated operations, notably by merging the Company's varied textile operations under the Fieldcrest name.
+Meanwhile, McKinsey also reorganized the company's vertically integrated operations, notably by merging its varied textile operations under the Fieldcrest name.